btomwhitehead/terraform-notes/modules.md

 ## [Standard module structure](https://developer.hashicorp.com/terraform/language/modules/develop/structure)

-The standard module structure is a file and directory layout we recommend for reusable modules distributed in separate repositories.
+The standard module structure is the recommended file and directory layout for reusable modules distributed in separate repositories.
 Terraform tooling is built to understand the standard module structure and use that structure to generate documentation, index modules for the module registry, and more.